When Every Day is Bike to Work Day

 First of all, driving a car is more stressful than you think, but you only really notice how stressful it is once you start using other types of transportation to commute.
 By the time last summer rolled around, I had had enough stress from driving in the greater Stuttgart area, a densely populated and intensely congested region of southwest Germany.
 I found out about a program my company offered called JobRad (JobBike).
 Companies that participate in JobRad can lease high-end bicycles for three years and either provide them to their employees for free or offer their employees to pay for a bike in monthly instalments withdrawn from the employee’s gross income. thinkstep offers the latter, which ends up costing me about €91 a month, thereby reducing the income tax I pay.
 After the 3-year lease period is up, you have the option to purchase the bike for its remaining cost, in my case roughly €280.

 I decided to get an e-bike, because at the time I wasn’t in very good shape for cardio, and the way to work is rather hilly.
 Plus, I didn’t want to spend an hour and a half riding to work.
 With the e-bike, it takes me only 40 minutes.
-And because you always have to peddle with an e-bike (it’s not like a motorcycle), it is a real workout for me.
+And because you always have to pedal with an e-bike (it’s not like a motorcycle), it is a real workout for me.
 The e-bike also has different settings, so I’ve been able to slowly increase the difficulty, decreasing my reliance on the motor as I get in better shape physically… and mentally.
 According to a cross-sectional study, published last year in The Lancet Psychiatry, that researched 1.2 million Americans, people who exercise regularly (1-1.5 hours, 3-5 times a week) experience a greater sense of wellbeing and mental health.

 For me, the change has been dramatic.
 I no longer had to navigate winding roads and endure traffic jams.
 I felt more awake at work, clear-headed, somehow sharper.
 I slept better, too.
 It has drastically reduced expenses and my stress level, and I feel stronger and healthier.
 And commuting by e-bike only adds 15 minutes to my commute each way.
 Plus, I ride mostly through the countryside, through aesthetically beautiful farmland and forest paths—I spend more time in nature.
-Since I started riding my bike to work about a year ago, an owl, a fox, a dear and a wild boar have crossed my path.
+Since I started riding my bike to work about a year ago, an owl, a fox, a deer and a wild boar have crossed my path.
 So, in general, my experience has improved a lot as a result of making the transition.

 Of course, commuting to work every day, regardless of the weather and all year round, is not without its disadvantages.